Marker vaccine

-A marker vaccine is a vaccine which allows for immunological differentiation (or segregation) of infected from vaccinated animals, and is also referred to as a DIVA (or SIVA) vaccine [Differentiation (or Segregation) of infected from vaccinated animals] in veterinary medicine.
+A marker vaccine is a vaccine which allows for immunological differentiation of infected from vaccinated recipients.
+In veterinary medicine, it is also referred to a DIVA vaccine or a SIVA vaccine, referring to the differentiation (or segregation) of infected from vaccinated animals.
 In practical terms, this is most often achieved by omitting an immunogenic antigen present in the pathogen being vaccinated against, thus creating a negative marker of vaccination.
 In contrast, vaccination with traditional vaccines containing the complete pathogen, either attenuated or inactivated, precludes the use of serology (e.g. analysis of specific antibodies in body fluids) in epidemiological surveys in vaccinated populations.

 Apart from the obvious advantage of allowing continued serological monitoring of vaccinated individuals, cohorts or populations; the serological difference between vaccinated individuals and individuals that were exposed to the pathogen, and were contagious, can be used to continuously monitor the efficacy and safety of the vaccine.

+The DIVA strategy has been applied in various countries to successfully eradicate pseudorabies virus from those countries.
+Swine populations were intensively vaccinated and monitored by the companion diagnostic test and, subsequently, the infected pigs were removed from the population.
+Bovine herpesvirus 1 DIVA vaccines are also widely used in practice.